jdc-cunningham/esp01-hydration-sensor/DEVLOG.md

 - [ ] write basic "mobile" app
 - [ ] do a test of battery duration/consumption over a day

+# 03/13/2021
+I tested the IRL7833 today, it seems to work well.
+I would get the full 100% voltage or 0.010V on low state.
+Guess that's good enough.
+I am order more parts yet again... this time a BMS people suggested.
+I'll be working on designing the body but I think I have everything figured out now...
+I just gotta finish it.

 ### 03/10/2021
 I ordered a bunch of parts for electronic switching so I'm delayed again.
 I also decided to just abandon the solar cells.
 I tried it on a 4-cell can battery set and they didn't do jack squat.
 So... going for decent battery capacity and hopefully low-ish draw over time.
 I still want the 8 analog inputs and voltage sensor capability.
 I ordered some 2N2222A transistors(testing those now).
 I also ordered some logic-level MOSFETs as the other ones I bought are not that... can't be triggered reliably with pins from an Arduino.
 Those are IRL7833 which I have not received yet.
 The battery is a 2S pack LiPo 1.1Ah capacity.
 Interestingly I also ordered these 3Ah Li-ion cells with built in chargers.
 I could step those up to 5V and in theory have more capacity than the 2S packs... either way some regulation is needed.
 I think I'll save the cell batteries for the small robot.